-- Identifying journal entries and other adjustments to test for all full scope components based on risk criteria and comparing the identified entries to supporting documentation.
-These included journals posted to unusual and seldom used accounts. - Sample testing of sales relating to the period prior to 31 March 2021 to determine whether income is recognised in the correct accounting period.
+• Identifying journal entries and other adjustments to test for all full scope components based on risk criteria and comparing the identified entries to supporting documentation.
+These included journals posted to unusual and seldom used accounts.

 Identifying and responding to risks of material misstatement due to non-compliance with laws and regulations